top of page

 We use standard (3T) and high-field (7T) functional magnetic resonance imaging (fMRI) as well as direct intracranial recordings from the human hippocampus to understand the division of labour within the MTL in service of episodic memory.
 What are the roles of the hippocampus and the entorhinal cortex (EC) beyond spatial navigation?
 Where does domain-specificity seen in MTL cortex turn to domain-generality seen in hippocampus?
 How does our memory system rapidly switch between encoding and retrieval states?

-Our research takes place across two research sites at the University - the Department of Experimental Psychology, where we have a dedicated sleep lab, and the Oxford Centre for Human Brain Activity (OHBA), where we have a sleep lab with additional access to a 3T MRI scanner, a MEG system, EEG facilities, and Non-Invasive Brain Stimulation (NIBS) units.
+Our research takes place across two sites - the Department of Experimental Psychology, where we have a dedicated sleep lab, and the Oxford Centre for Human Brain Activity (OHBA), where we have a sleep lab with additional access to a 3T MRI scanner and MEG/OPM systems.

 bottom of page